axif0/CapX/README.md

 Now, `http://localhost:8000` should be navigated to in the browser to view the project.

-## Screenshots

-Screenshots of the features are provided for a better understanding of the project.
-They should be referred to while exploring the project.

 ## Contributions

 The tasks completed for this project are as follows: